telerik/fiddler-everywhere-docs/capture-traffic/capture-from-ios.md

 ## Capture Traffic

 Now you can immediately capture and inspect HTTP/HTTPS traffic from your iOS device.
-For example, open a Safari browser on your iOS device, type an address of your choice, and observe the captured traffic in the **Live Traffic** section of Fiddler Everywhere.
+For example, open a Safari browser on your iOS device, type an address of your choice, and observe the captured traffic in the **Live Traffic** grid.

 >tip When you've finished debugging, remove the WiFi proxy from your iOS device.